 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-The bus takes an average of 8 hours and 58 minutes to cover the 213 miles from London to Paris.
-However, the fastest bus only takes 7 hours and 45 minutes.
+The coach takes an average of 9 hours and 4 minutes to cover the 213 miles from London to Paris.
+However, the fastest coach only takes 8 hours.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
-Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.
+Keep in mind that your actual coach may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by coach?

 Coaches departing from London to Paris tend to have the most passengers on Sunday.
 With higher demand ticket prices also tend to be higher on Sunday.
 If you are trying to snag a cheap coach tickets or just want an emptier coach you'll have better luck by booking travel departing on Thursday as the least number of people tend to travel then.